Zekumoru/Learning-C-Sharp-and-Unity/README.md

 `Destroy(<Object>)` erases the specified game object `<Object>` from the game world.

+`OnBecameInsivisible` tells us if the game object has left the screen, in other words, not visible on the screen anymore.
+This can be used to prevent wasting resources on game objects that are not seen in the scene anymore.

 #### Tags
 `GameObject.FindWithTag(<string>);` returns one active `GameObject` with the tag `<string>`.

+`GameObject.FindGameObjectsWithTag(<string>)` returns a list of active game objects tagged `<string>`.
+This will be useful if we want to know how many active game objects tagged `<string>` there are using the `Length` property.